 While eloping is significantly cheaper than throwing a large wedding, there are still costs to consider.
 In the state of Louisiana, a marriage license costs $27.50 (plus $5 for each copy of your marriage license to be mailed to your home – order at least 2 copies) and can be obtained at the Algiers courthouse.
 Keep in mind that when you obtain your marriage license, there is a 72-hour waiting period before you can legally get married so you must obtain your marriage license before your ceremony date.
 However, a marriage license is only valid for 30 days, so make sure to plan your ceremony for some time before the 30 days is up.
 If you both hold out of state drivers’ license, you can apply for a license 15-30 minutes before your ceremony time and the Judge will waive the 72-hour waiting period.
 You will be married that day!

-If you plan to have a ceremony at the courthouse, there will also be an additional cost to the Judge (Additional fee for weekends and after hours – call Courthouse for exact pricing).
+If you plan to have a ceremony at the courthouse, there will also be an additional cost to the Judge - last time I checked around $100 (Additional fee for weekends and after hours – call Courthouse for exact pricing).

 Another cost that you don’t want to leave out is for a photographer.
 Some couples make the mistake of asking a friend or family member to photograph their ceremony and they end up with blurred photos and bad shots.
 Don’t make a choice that you’ll regret!
 Everyone deserves to have an album full of wedding photos that they can look back on fondly.
 See my intimate wedding package HERE.